kyeoeol/getting-started-swift/README.md

 <br>

 ## 📝 Articles
-*Collection of helpful articles and resources related to Swift Concurrency.*
+*Collection of helpful articles and resources related to Swift.*

 - <a href="https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/">The Swift Programming Language: Concurrency</a> - Concurrency, perform asynchronous operations.
 - <a href="Get started with Swift concurrency">Get started with Swift concurrency</a> - Discover how you can started with Swift concurrency, debug your tasks and actors, explore the latest tools, and much more.